TOP

 The oldest existing plantings in Lodi date back to the late 1930s; but most of the Grenache/Garnacha in Lodi vineyards today were planted in the late 1990s or after, in slightly slower response to the 1980s “Rhône Rangers” movement than what was done with grapes like Syrah and Viognier.

-All the same, as a stand-alone varietal Grenache can make a beautifully perfumed red; particularly in Lodi, where for some reason the grape produces emphatically spicy wines, redolent with black pepper (now often identified as rotundone), and sometimes clove or mace (characteristics shared in bottlings by McCay Cellars, Bokisch Vineyards as well as, most revently Acquiesce Winery).
+All the same, as a stand-alone varietal Grenache can make a beautifully perfumed red; particularly in Lodi, where for some reason the grape produces emphatically spicy wines, redolent with black pepper (now often identified as rotundone), and sometimes clove or mace (characteristics shared in bottlings by McCay Cellars, Bokisch Vineyards as well as, most recently Acquiesce Winery).

-Close-up of Garnacha blanca clusters from two different vineyards farmed by Bokisch Vineyards in Lodi's Borden Ranch AVA.
+Close-up of Garnacha Blanca clusters from two different vineyards farmed by Bokisch Vineyards in Lodi's Borden Ranch AVA.

-Here in Lodi, we have also accumulated a small yet persuasive body of evidence in support of the idea that Grenache blanc is not only an ideal grape for Lodi, but can also be exceptional when bottled as a 100% varietal—notwithstanding Acquiesce's magical trio of Grenache blanc-based blends.
+Here in Lodi, we have also accumulated a small yet persuasive body of evidence in support of the idea that Grenache blanc is not only an ideal grape for Lodi but can also be exceptional when bottled as a 100% varietal—notwithstanding Acquiesce's magical trio of Grenache blanc-based blends.

 Case in point, the recent bottlings of Klinker Brick Grenache Blanc, sourced from the parts of Lodi that fall on the westernmost edge of the appellation, grown in the Delta region's rich peat-based soils, below sea level.
 These white wines have been light, lacy, refreshingly delicate, and perfectly dry, while also brimming with fragrances and flavors suggesting fresh citrus and mouth-watering, high-season white peach.
 All a product of the hands-off, 100% varietal/stainless steel treatment administered by Klinker Brick winemaker Joseph Smith, who has told us:

 It's a little surreal that the Lodi whites that have been getting the most national and international accolades have been Grenache Blancs.
 What's even stranger is the fact that it's a white wine, not a red, because just a few years ago everyone thought of Lodi as a red wine region.
-They never thought it was possible for a warm climate region to produce such a fine white wine, and a very delicate one at that!
+They never thought it was possible for a warm climate region to produce such a fine white wine and a very delicate one at that!

 Klinker Brick Winery winemaker Joseph Smith.
 Wine Enthusiast Magazine.